stac-extensions/classification/README.md

 `classification:bitfield` is for classes that are stored in fields of continuous bits within the pixel's value.
 Files using this strategy are commonly given the name 'bitmask' or 'bit index'.
 The values stored are the integer representation of the bits in the field when summed as an isolated string.
 Bits are always read right to left.
 The position of the first bit in a field is given by its offset.
 Therefore the first (rightmost) bit is at offset zero.

+These classification objects can be used in the following places:

+- In an Asset object
+- If the asset has multiple bands and is using `eo:bands` or `raster:bands`, within a Band Object.
+- As a summary field in a Collection object, to indicate that the classification is used across child Items.

 ### Bit Field Object

 *Describes multiple classes stored in a field of a continuous range of bits*